 Additonally to the weekly experimentations, each student will produce one final pen-drawing/artwork to be presented during a Vernissage in the "Square" at the end of the semester.

 This course is specifically adressed to students with a background in Architecture and will focus on object oriented programming (Grasshopper/Python -> no pre-knowledge required) and intends to hack/make use of the available machinery of the DDPLab.

-Students should be proficient in the 3D-modeling Software Rhinoceros and be able to work independently on a high level between the sessions.
+Profound knowledge of the 3D-modeling Software Rhinoceros is required and all participants should be able to work independently on a high level between the sessions.

 Curiosity is mandatory.